mattmaynes2/aria/reports/final/6-Appendix/B-Research/2-SmartDevices.md

 The goal of this research is to determine what types of devices are commercially available, and to compare alternative products which have similar functionality.
-By purchasing off-the-shelf smart devices, the development time for the project can be focused on building the machine learning featureswhich differentiate our product from many existing automation systems.
+By purchasing off-the-shelf smart devices, the development time for the project can be focused on building the machine learning features, which differentiate our product from many existing automation systems.
 An awareness of existing smart devices will also allow us to select common technologies to support in the system.
 Support for commercial smart devices makes our system more appealing to the end user because they are not limited to only using devices we create.